-The Corporation will require additional capital in the future and no assurance can be given that such capital will be available at all or on terms acceptable to the Corporation exploration and future development of the Project may therefore depend on the Corporation's ability to obtain additional required financing.
+The Corporation will require additional capital in the future and no assurance can be given that such capital will be available at all or on terms acceptable to the Corporation

+The Corporation will have further capital requirements and exploration expenditures as it proceeds to expand exploration activities at the Project, continues to develop the Project, or take advantage of opportunities for acquisitions, joint ventures or other business opportunities that may be presented to it.
+The continued exploration and future development of the Project may therefore depend on the Corporation's ability to obtain additional required financing.
 In particular, any potential development of the Blawn Mountain Project requires substantial capital commitments, which the Corporation cannot currently quantify (other than by way of estimation) and does not currently have in place.
 The Corporation can provide no assurance that it will be able to obtain financing on favourable terms or at all.
 If financing is not available, it could result in a delay or indefinite postponement of development or production on the Project, or in a loss of Project ownership or earning opportunities by the Corporation.
 The Corporation currently has no source of funding for the financing of the capital needs of its business and future activities, other than by the issuance of additional securities of the Corporation.
 If the Corporation is unable to generate revenues or obtain additional financing, any investment in the Corporation may be lost.
-Where the Corporation issues securities in the future, such issuance will result in the then existing shareholders of the Corporation sustaining dilution to their relative proportion of the equity in the Corporation.
-The Corporation may incur substantial costs in pursuing future capital requirements, including investment banking fees, legal fees, accounting fees, securities law compliance fees, printing and distribution expenses and other costs.
+Where the Corporation sustaining dilution to their relative proportion of the equity in the then existing shareholders of the Corporation sustaining dilution to their relative proportion of the equity in the Corporation.
+The Corporation field, securities and distribution expenses and other costs.